grpc/grpc.io/content/en/docs/platforms/android/kotlin/quickstart.md

 ### Update the app

-When you build the example, the build process regenerates `HelloWorldGrpcKt.kt`, which contains the generated gRPC client and server classes.
+When you build the example, the build process regenerates `HelloWorldProtoGrpcKt.kt`, which contains the generated gRPC client and server classes.
 This also regenerates classes for populating, serializing, and retrieving our request and response types.